HalkowichJasperSA/labs/hello/README.md

 ls
 ```

-You should see just `hello.c`?
-That's because you've just listed the files in that same folder, this time using a command-line interface (CLI), using just your keyboard, rather than the graphical user interface (GUI) represented by that folder icon.
+Do you see only `hello.c`?
+That's because you've just listed the files in that same folder, this time using a command-line interface (CLI), using your keyboard, rather than the graphical user interface (GUI) represented by that folder icon.
 In particular, you *executed* (i.e., ran) a command called `ls`, which is shorthand for "list."
 (It's such a frequently used command that its authors called it just `ls` to save keystrokes.)
 Make sense?

-Here on out, to execute (i.e., run) a command means to type it into a terminal window and then hit Enter.
-Commands are "case-sensitive," so be sure not to type in uppercase when you mean lowercase or vice versa.
+From here on out, to "execute" (i.e., run) a command means to type it into a terminal window and then hit Enter.
+Commands are *case-sensitive*, so be sure not to type in uppercase when you mean lowercase or vice versa.

 {% next %}